dhrupadb/C-doku-/README.md

 C-doku++ in a C++ implementation of the viral logic game Sudoku.
 Features include

-1. Generating new and interesting problems for the User using seed problems
+1. Generating new and interesting problems for the User using a seed
-2. Provides a easy to use and interactive UI for the user to play the game
+2. Provides an easy to use and interactive UI for the user to play the game
-3. Feature to solve the grid or provide hints as the user goes along
+3. Feature to solve the grid as the user goes along

 ## Instructions
 ### Step 1